 This factsheet was last updated in November 2014.

 What is disability?

 Disability is defined in different ways for different purposes.
-In employment, the definition that is important is that within the Equality Act 2010 which is: A person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse affect on their ability to carry out normal day-to-day activities.
+In employment, the definition is contained within the Equality Act 2010: A person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse affect on their ability to carry out normal day-to-day activities.